Vishal21121/url-shortner/README.md

 # URL Shortener

-This is a simple URL shortening service built using React.js, Tailwind css, Node.js, Express.js and MongoDB.
+This is a simple URL shortening service built using React.js, Tailwind css, Node.js, Express.js, Redis and MongoDB.
 The project allows you to create shortened URLs that redirect to the original URL when accessed.

 ## Features